Thompson, Manitoba: Geography

+Situated along the Burntwood River, Thompson is located 210 km north of Lake Winnipeg and 761 km north of the City of Winnipeg.

 The city is surrounded by boreal forest and bordered on the west and north by the Burntwood River.

-Ecology – flora
+Ecology

+Flora

 Thompson is located on the border of plant hardiness zones 1a and 1b, making outdoor commercial agriculture impossible; for comparison, Winnipeg is located within zone 4a.

 The dominant coniferous species are white spruce (Picea glauca), black spruce (Picea mariana), jack pine (Pinuus banksiana), tamarack (Larix laricina) and balsam fir (Abies balsamea).
 White birch (Betula papyrifera) is the most common deciduous species.

-Ecology – fauna
+Fauna

 Hundreds of ravens (Corvus corax), known locally as "Thompson Turkeys", reside in Thompson year-round.
 Many bird species visit Thompson and area in the summer to breed, such as herring gulls (Larus smithsonianus), bald eagles (Haliaeetus leucocephalus), golden eagles (Aquila chrysaetos), sandhill cranes (Antigone canadensis), and common terns (Sterna hirundo).

 Beavers (Castor canadensis) are ubiquitous around Thompson, with a few residing in the city limits.
 Red foxes (Vulpes vulpes) can also be found in Thompson.
 Black bears (Ursus americanus), and less commonly, wolves (Canis lupus), are occasionally spotted on the fringes of town.
 Moose (Alces alces) and herds of boreal woodland caribou (Rangifer tarandus caribou) can also occasionally be seen near Thompson.
 Rarely seen predators outside of Thompson include the marten (Martes americana), the wolverine (Gulo gulo), and the lynx (Lynx canadensis).

 Climate

-Thompson is marked by a subarctic climate (Köppen Dfc), with long cold winters and short warm summers.
+Thompson is marked by a subarctic climate (Köppen Dfc), with long, severely cold winters and short warm summers.

 Monthly means range from -23.4 C in January to 16.2 C in July, and the annual mean is -2.8 C. A majority of the annual precipitation of 521.5 mm falls from June to September.
 Snowfall totals 180.3 cm per year, falling mainly from October to May.

-Culture

-The Thompson Regional Community Centre contains two indoor skating rinks, a large 6-sheet curling rink called the Burntwood Curling Club, a gymnasium, exercise facilities, and a walking track.